 Point & Click

 Linux!
-Your Guide to Hassle-Free Computing
+Your Guide to Hassle-Free Computing, written by Robin Miller,

 Where do we go from here

 In an effort to gauge what an easy-to-install-and-use Linux

 means for the future of enterprise computing and the IT professionals who

 manage it, TechRepublic interviewed the author of Point & Click Linux, Robin Miller, and the chapter author for

 your book illustrates very well, Linux has come a long way with regard to ease

 of installation and use.
 However, Joe Barr’s chapter deals with the command